-Impacts of Healthcare Reform
+9. Impacts of Healthcare Reform - Reopener

 The parties recognize the implementation of additional healthcare reform regulations may present financial and operational consequences to the County.
-The parties agree that the County may request to meet and confer with all labor groups in advance of the 2017 plan year to address impacts of healthcare reform.
-Any changes in this agreement as a result of the meet and confer process must be mutually agreed between the County and labor organizations.
+The parties agree that the County may request to meet and confer with all labor groups in advance of the 2020 plan year to address impacts of healthcare reform.
+The County agrees to pre-load individual Health Savings Accounts and will not propose changes to the current premium cost sharing percentages during the three year term of the agreement.

-Additional Provisions
+10. Additional Provisions